In Bad Grund, 10km north of Osterode.

 The Iberger Tropfsteinhöhle (Iberg Dripstone Cave) was named after its location, it was formed inside the Iberg mountain (563m asl).
 The Iberg is a geologic anomaly, a small island of limestone surrounded by crystalline and metamorphic rocks.
 Like the other karst areas of the Harz it is a former reef of the Devonian sea.
 The organisms which formed the reef had skeletons and shells of limestone, the sediments which were deposited around the reef in the deeper sea are devoid of limestone.
 And like always in such small and isolated karst areas the limestone is karstified by water which flows on the surface until it reaches the limestone and goes underground.
 Containing little limestone it is able to dissolve a lot of rock thus forming caves.
 When it reappears at the lower end of the limestone area in a karst spring, it is saturated with limestone.

 But there is a second extraordinary geologic feature of this small karst area.
 Generally caves are formed by atmospheric or biogene carbon dioxide, which is perceived by the water while it is raining down to the surface and while it seeps through the top soil.
 But here, the CO2 was produced locally, inside the rock, as a by product of siderite weathering.
 Siderite is an iron carbonate and is transformed into iron oxide and CO2 by the oxygen in the ground water.
 This CO2 increases the amount of limestone solution drastically.
 The residual iron oxide formed huge layers inside the caverns.
-During the Middle Ages the area was intensively mined, and the miners were looking for the so called mulmige Brauneisenerze (brown iron ore mold) inside the caves.
+During the Middle Ages the area was intensively mined, and the miners were looking for the so called mulmige Brauneisenerze (soft iron ore) inside the caves.

 A special detail of this mechanism are the specific water marks.
 The transformation of siderite into iron oxide was a continuous process, and so always a certain amount of CO2 was solved in the water and able do dissolve the limestone of the cavern walls, even if there was no supply from the surface.
 Because of this the water marks make sort of upside down steps, and the room becomes a little bigger below each water mark.
 In normal karst caves, water marks look more or less like horizontal ditches.
 The solution is restricted to the area around the water surface where mixture corrosion with dripping water dissolves some limestone.